AdobeDocs/experience-platform.en/help/rtcdp/destinations/azure-event-hubs-destination.md

 ---
 title: Azure Event Hubs destination
 seo-title: Azure Event Hubs destination
-description: Create a live outbound connection to your Azure Event Hubs storage to stream data from Experience Platform.
+description: Create a real-time outbound connection to your Azure Event Hubs storage to stream data from Experience Platform.
-seo-description: Create a live outbound connection to your Azure Event Hubs storage to stream data from Experience Platform.
+seo-description: Create a real-time outbound connection to your Azure Event Hubs storage to stream data from Experience Platform.
 ---

 # Azure Event Hubs destination